 When skydiving, some people unconsciously hold their breath as they exit the plane.
 This shouldn’t be surprising as this is a big, nerve-wracking step that can literally take your breath away!
 Additionally, there’s a lot of wind being pushed onto the face (imagine sticking your head out of your car window while zipping down the highway at 120mph) which instinctively makes you want to close your mouth and… not breathe.

-The reality is exiting a plane isn’t normal and when in the fight or flight mode, some guests hold their breath.
+Anyone can breathe during skydiving, such as a motorcyclist can breathe while riding a motorcycle.
+The reality is exiting a plane isn’t normal and when in fight or flight mode, some tandem skydivers still hold their breath.
 Solving this problem is easy!
 Skydiving instructors tell their guests to simply yell or even scream during free fall (something that should come naturally).
-That screaming depletes your oxygen forcing you to take a giant gulp of air allowing you breathe once again.
+That screaming depletes your oxygen forcing you to take a giant gulp of air allowing you to breathe once again.

 The typical exit altitude for most skydiving centers is usually between 10,000 and 14,000 feet.
 The altitude of 14,000 feet isn’t arbitrary.
 This altitude is about as high as someone would want to go without the aide of additional oxygen in order to avoid becoming hypoxic.
 Hypoxia is a condition that can affect judgment and even cause a person to black out due to a lack of oxygen and is why skydives made above 15,000 feet require the use of O2.